 As children leave the Early Years and join Year 1, they progress through and beyond the National Curriculum, towards the attainment targets of Key Stage 1 and 2 of the English National Curriculum, including Arabic, Islamic and Social Studies.

-Class teachers teach their own classes for most subjects and our pupils benefit from the expertise of specialist teachers in a wide range of subjects, from Mandarin and French to PE, Art and Music.
+Class teachers teach their own classes for most subjects and our pupils benefit from the expertise of specialist teachers in a wide range of subjects, from French and PE to Art and Music.
 Special visitors, trips to museums, exhibitions and events during the year vary and enrich their education.